ImRanKhan81m/Car-Manufacturer-Client-Side-A-12/README.md

 * This project used React Routing.
 * This project used Nested Route for Dashboard.
 * This project used React Query for load data in api.
+* This project used React hook Form for input user data.
 * This project used Tailwind CSS.
 * This project has Multiple page.
 * This project used React Firebase hooks for Authentication.